-All applications submitted for consideration are limited to fifty (50) affordable units in a proposal.
+All applications submitted for consideration are limited to sixty (60) affordable units in a proposal.
 Exceptions may include, but are not limited to, applications proposing a:

 - i.
 Mixed-income development; - ii.
-Development to replace existing public housing and/or subsidized housing; - iii.
-Development where at least 25% of the units are set aside as Special Needs or Vulnerable Persons housing units; - iv.
-Development that includes serviced enriched housing features; - v.
-Development that preserves existing affordable housing; - vi.
-Development that is part of a municipal redevelopment plan; or - vii.
+Development selecting income averaging as its tax credit set-aside where at least 10% of the units are designated as 80% AMI units; - iii.
+Development to replace existing public housing and/or subsidized housing; - iv.
+Development where at least 25% of the units are set aside as Special Needs or Vulnerable Persons housing units; - v.
+Development that includes serviced enriched housing features; - vi.
+Development that preserves existing affordable housing; - vii.
+Development that is part of a municipal redevelopment plan; or - viii.
 Senior housing development.